open-feature/open-feature-operator/docs/installation.md

 ## Prerequisites

+OpenFeature Operator is a server that communicates with Kubernetes components within the cluster, as such it requires a means of authorizing requests between peers.
+Cert manager handles the authorization by adding certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
-Cert manager is required by the operator, the installation docs can be found [here](https://cert-manager.io/docs/installation/kubernetes/). (see why here TODO).
+The installation docs for cert manager can be found [here](https://cert-manager.io/docs/installation/kubernetes/).
 Alternatively, running the commands below will install cert manager into the `cert-manager` namespace.

 ```